 For the year ended December 31, 2010, net cash provided by operating activities was \$69.0 million.
-Net cash was provided by net income, net decrease in the investment fund portfolio by \$30.3 million, and a \$5.5 million increase in accrued interest receivable mainly due to increase in the credit portfolio.
+Net cash was provided by net income, a net decrease in the investment fund portfolio by \$30.3 million, and a \$5.5 million increase in accrued interest receivable mainly due to an increase in the credit portfolio.
 Net cash was provided by net income and from adjustments for non-cash items such as the provision for credit losses, depreciation and amortization and stock-based compensation.

-For the years ended December 31, 2009 and 2008, net cash provided by operating activities was \$17.5 million and \$50.7 million, respectively.
+For the year ended December 31, 2009, net cash provided by operating activities was \$17.5 million.
 In 2009, the net decline in trading liabilities and accrued interest payable was a result of the impact of the challenging environment that existed in 2008, and continued into the first half of 2009.
-In 2009 and 2008, net cash generated from operating activities was lower than net income, largely as a result of net increases in the balance of the Fund in each year.
+In 2009, net cash generated from operating activities was lower than net income, largely as a result of net increases in the balance of the Fund in 2009.